awsafrica/sentinel/README.md

 An all-powerful toolset for BRIXCOIN.

-Sentinel is an autonomous agent for persisting, processing and automating Brixcoin governance objects and tasks, and for expanded functions in the upcoming Brixcoin V13 release (Claybrix).
+Sentinel is an autonomous agent for persisting, processing and automating Brixcoin governance objects and tasks.

 Sentinel is implemented as a Python application that binds to a local version 12 brixcoind instance on each Brixcoin Masternode.